ENG 571 Theory of Energy & Sustainable Engineering

 Cornerstone marketing concepts for innovators and engineers to enable analysis of products and technologies from a marketing perspective: engineering product development and adoption life cycle; objectives and strategies; marketing management; communication skills; sales process and tactics; special considerations for new high-tech engineering products and innovations.

-TE 565 Technol Innovation & Strategy
+TE 565 Technological Innovation & Strategy

 Credit: 2 hours.